masthead_preservation

 tag_quote

-abingdon_logo german he site of present-day Abingdon is located on a well-traveled wilderness route called the Great Road, which many pioneers traveled through the Blue Ridge Mountains on the way to settle the new American frontier.
+abingdon_logo egyptian he site of present-day Abingdon is located on a well-traveled wilderness route called the Great Road, which many pioneers traveled through the Blue Ridge Mountains on the way to settle the new American frontier.
 In 1748-1750, the land was surveyed by Dr. Thomas Walker, who would later be partners with Peter Jefferson – father of Thomas Jefferson – in the Loyal Land Company.
 According to local legend, the area was named Wolf Hills by Daniel Boone in 1760 after his dogs were attacked by a pack of wolves.

 The Town of Abingdon was established by an act of the Assembly of Virginia in 1778.
 Two short years later, Abingdon played a role in helping the young nation gain its independence.
 Patriots from Virginia and North Carolina gathered at the Muster Grounds to begin a 300-mile march to Kings Mountain, South Carolina.
 The ensuing battle was a turning point in the Revolutionary War.